 MB Medic 2×10 minute rule

-Step 1 – Connect the jumper cables or jump box to your dead Mercedes-Benz battery and let it charge the battery for at least 10 minutes before the jump start.
-Not only do you start the battery recovery / charging process but it will be easier to crank the engine.
-Otherwise, you may only hear a click and the engine won’t turn over.
+Step 1 – Connect the jumper cables or jump box to your dead Mercedes-Benz battery and let it charge for at least 10 minutes before the jump start.
+Not only do you start the battery recovery/charging process, but it will be easier to crank the engine.
+Otherwise, you may only hear a click, and the engine won’t turn over.

-Step 2 – Continue to keep the jumper cables connected for another 10 minutes after you start the car.
+Step 2 – Keep the jumper cables connected for another 10 minutes after you start the car.
 The jump box will provide current for your Mercedes-Benz if the main battery voltage is still low.
 In the meantime, the main battery continues to get charged.